net-daemon/homeassistant-addon/README.md

 # NetDaemon

-Netdaemon provides capability to write home automations in C# for Home Assistant.
+Netdaemon provides capability to write automations in C# for Home Assistant.
 The daemon is currently only distributed through Hassio add-on and as a stand-alone docker container.

 ## Docs